8 main reasons why people leave your website

 2. Your website is slow to load

-If you have been putting off optimization of your site's loading speed, then the time has come.
+If you have been putting off optimization of your site's performance, then the time has come to increase website speed.

 3. Lack of optimization for mobile devices